 In the end, soft tofu, avocado and onions won the competition.
 The soft tofu acts as a binding agent, avocado adds texture and onions add flavor to the recipe.
 Fresh curly parsley added such a wonderful spice and flavor to this recipe.
 It was the star of the recipe.

-What makes this recipe delicatly delicious is the escargot dish.
+What makes this recipe delicately delicious is the (Affiliate link) escargot dish.
 I got the smaller sized one because the recipe works with baby bell mushrooms.
 The escargot dish is finished with a cast iron style glaze allowing it to withstand heat and distribute it evenly throughout the mushrooms.
 It also makes cleaning it a breeze!

 On a side note, here is a video I made of the process.
 It should come as no surprise to you that, in all my excitement to make a video, I forgot one important ingredient.
 Please add 1 tsp of freshly squeezed lime juice after adding the black pepper.
 What do you think of my take on an escargot recipe?

-You can see how much I am obsessed with REVOL’s Ramekins.
+You can see how much I am obsessed with (affiliate link) REVOL’s Ramekins.
 They are my new kitchenware obsession.

 So, how would you describe the taste of the real escargot?

-4) In a small bowl, add 3/4 cup of silken tofu
+- In a small bowl, add the silken tofu

-6) Add 1 tsp of sea salt, 1 tsp of black pepper and 1 tsp of freshly squeezed lime juice to the bowl.
-Mix well and set aside
+- Mix sea salt, black pepper and lime juice to the bowl and set aside

-8) Fill each mushroom with the tofu mixture.
-I put about 1 Tbsp on each mushroom
+- Fill each mushroom with the tofu mixture (about 1 Tbsp per mushroom)

-Using a big spoon, gently scoop out each mushroom escargot.
-No sauce is necessary, just serve as is.
+- Using a big spoon, gently scoop out each mushroom escargot